 December-January resolution-based campaigns are par for the course in the health and fitness industry, and, at least in the beginning of the year, it’s effective: According to Bloomberg, Weight Watchers typically adds about 40 percent of new customers during the first quarter.
 But what happens after the first quarter, both to the dieters and Weight Watchers’ bottom line?

 There are many theories that attempt to explain why people make the choices they do, whether it’s because they tend to draw on past experiences, take mental shortcuts, their judgment is clouded by emotions, or they simply lack free will.
 One theory that our research clearly supports (and against which marketers can activate) is called decision fatigue, which basically means that making many decisions exhausts our brains, causing us to either act recklessly or avoid any further decision-making.
-In a 2011 story in The New York Times, author John Tierney describes a range of studies and everyday scenarios in which decision fatigue has come into play, from poor people buying junk food (the stress of choosing between too many financial trade-offs during a shopping trip leads to impulse buys at the cash register) to a groom ditching his bespoke suit in favor of buying off the rack (choosing between fabric swatches can apparently drive a grown man crazy).
+In this New York Times story, author John Tierney described a range of studies and everyday scenarios in which decision fatigue has come into play, from poor people buying junk food (the stress of choosing between too many financial trade-offs during a shopping trip leads to impulse buys at the cash register) to a groom ditching his bespoke suit in favor of buying off the rack (choosing between fabric swatches can apparently drive a grown man crazy).
 One of Tierney’s watch-outs to readers is that, “Decision fatigue leaves you vulnerable to marketers who know how to time their sales.”

 Not to be the evil marketer, but this is absolutely true.
 Looking at the data from our research, we found the following: